 - Remember if you are traveling out of the country, including Canada and Mexico, you will need a passport.

 - Children under 18 do not require identification

-Real ID Update: Your Oklahoma driver's license is an acceptable form of ID to board commercial aircraft until January 22, 2018.
-Airport staff continue to monitor the state of Oklahoma's status.
+Your Oklahoma driver's license is an acceptable form of ID to board commercial aircraft until Oct.
+1, 2021.

 BE READY FOR THE CHECKPOINT